yr542/Bioinformatics_with_Python_Course_Udemy/Section2_Module2_Bioinformatics_WithBioPython/ReadMe.txt

 Subsections That Have Issues & Cannot Be Uploaded At All/Only In Part:

 - 12. BioPython - Checking for Similarity Using DotPlot (defunct code - therefore, it is labeled preface only as it only contains information about the concept - no code)
+- 14. 14.
+BioPython - Working with 3D Structures (pytraj is defunct - therefore, I only put the preface- which only contains information about the concepts    no actual code
+  - The new software to be used is mentioned on this site: https://anaconda.org/AmberMD/pytraj